 The East Wing and Centre Block

 In 1933, the Royal Ontario Museum’s new space opened.
 Newspapers heralded the H-shaped building as a “masterpiece of architecture.”
-Inside, visitors to the museum would find a vast array of articles that humans produced throughout the centuries, such as garments, musical instruments, implements, armour and weapons.
+Visitors to the museum would find many articles humans produced throughout the centuries, such as garments, musical instruments, implements, armour and weapons.
 In 1933, over 285,000 people passed through the museum’s turnstiles.

 In 1955, the five museums merged into one body, and in 1968, the museum separated from the University of Toronto, becoming an entity solely under the Ontario government.
 Attendance was up to 462,700 during that decade.

 In 1967, the University of Toronto transferred the property at 90 Queen’s Park (directly south of the museum proper) to the ROM at no cost.
 In 1968, with excitement over space travel at its peak, the museum opened the McLaughlin Planetarium on the site.
 Visitors to the attraction could see the heavens reproduced inside a 75 ft diameter, 84 ft high dome in the Star Theatre.
 The $2 million project was a gift from Colonel RS McLaughlin, a Canadian automobile manufacturer and philanthropist.
 After 27 years, the planetarium went dark due to a lack of attendance and budget cuts.
 In 2009, the University of Toronto re-acquired the McLaughlin Planetarium site for $22 million.